-A credit union's earnings performance affects its safety and soundness.
-Earnings may be retained by the credit union, increasing its capital cushion, or be used to deal with problematic loans, potentially making the credit union better able to withstand economic shocks.
-Credit unions that are losing money, however, have less ability to do those things.
+A credit union's ability to earn money affects its long-term survivability.
+Earnings may be retained by the credit union, boosting its capital buffer, or be used to address problematic loans, potentially making the credit union more resilient in tough times.
+Obviously, credit unions that are losing money have less ability to do those things.

 On Bankrate's earnings test, LUFKIN scored 8 out of a possible 30, coming in below the national average of 10.11.

 One sign that the credit union is outperforming its peers in this area was its earnings ratio of 0.00 percent in our test, higher than the average for all credit unions.